 - bake for 30 minutes and take out to add toppings and then bake for another 10 minutes.

-blending the dry broccoli and cauliflower can be the most annoying part but less annoying when you’ve chopped it small. if your blender gets stuck create air pockets and stop blending to do this, then resume. my toppings include: pesto, violife mozzarella cheese, sautéed zucchini, basil, arugula, and parsley.
+blending the dry broccoli and cauliflower can be the most annoying part but less annoying when you’ve chopped it small (or even better if you use a tamper). if your blender gets stuck create air pockets and stop blending to do this, then resume. my toppings include: pesto, violife mozzarella cheese, sautéed zucchini, basil, arugula, and parsley.

 Keywords: cruciferous, crust, pizza, pizza crust, gluten-free, dairy-free, vegetarian